mjajkiew/Animal-RPG-Simulator/README.md

 Special attacks work like they do in many other RPGs, with a limited amount of uses, with each use draining MP.
 Support moves increase HP or Special MP, with its uses also limited by its own MP.

-I utilized C++, creating multiple classes to initialize the animal characters themselves, as well as using inheritance in order to create the different types of moves that a player/cpu could use.
+I utilized C++ within the CLion IDE, creating multiple classes to initialize the animal characters themselves, as well as using inheritance in order to create the different types of moves that a player/cpu could use.
 The code is brought together with a main file which initializes all variables needed to make a character with multiple moves, executes the rock/paper/scissors standoff that kicks off each round, and constructs how a turn would look like for both a player and cpu.